Maggiebj/DRLND_Continuous_Control/report.md

         WEIGHT_DECAY = 0        # L2 weight decay
         UPDATE_EVERY = 10       # skip learning step

    **Neural Networks**

     We have actor network, critic network and their target clones.

-    The architecture is multi-layer perceptron.
+    The architecture is multi-layer perceptrons.
 Input layer matches the state size then we have 3 hidden fully connected layers ,each layer followed by a batchnorm layer and finaly the output layer.

     Critics:
-        state_size(33),,action_size(4) * 256 * 256 * 64 --> output 1 value (The Q value of the action,state pair)
+        state_size(33) * 256, +action_size(4) * 256 * 64 --> output 1 value (The Q value of the action,state value)

     Actors:
         state_size(33) * 256 * 256 * 64 --> output action_size values(size 4) (the best believed action to perform)